IorioD/MTD-manager-console/How_to_kubernetes.md

 # In this file will be provided a guide to setup the kubernetes cluster.

+- To use this configuration, you need a host machine with at least 32 GB of RAM and a CPU that supports vierualization.
-Each listed command must be executed in superuser mode.
+- Each listed command must be executed in superuser mode.

 ## 1. VM Setup